iffybooks/host-a-website-at-home/README.md

 The examples in this zine use the Orange Pi Zero 2W, an inexpensive single-board computer that uses very little power.
 You can buy an OPZ2W with 1 GB of RAM for around $20, but you'll need some additional hardware to get up and running.

 We sell complete home web server kits at Iffy Books.
-The kit costs $49 and includes the following:
+The kit costs $49 as of May 2024, and includes the following:

 • Orange Pi Zero 2W single-board computer w/1 GB of RAM
 • 32 GB microSD card